Why You Need a Stud Finder in 2025

 - Depth Detection: For most drywall projects, a 1.5-inch scanning depth is all you need.
 However, don’t assume that deeper scanning guarantees more accurate results.
 “Anything deeper is overkill unless you are working on double-layer drywall or custom acoustic paneling,” Niemela says.

 - Ease of Use: Using and becoming familiar with your stud finder can be a bit of an art.
 If you run into issues, it is pretty frustrating, as you can’t see behind the wall to know what’s going on.
 Many units have a calibration mode.
-This sets the plaster’s density and gives the unit a constant.
+This sets the wall’s density baseline and gives the unit a reference.

 Tips for Using a Stud Finder

-- Turn on the power button of the stud finder.
-Once you see the green light indicator, the stud finder is ready.
-Ready lights indicate that calibration is successful.
+- Turn on the stud finder.
+Once you see the green light, the stud finder is ready.
+The ready light means calibration was successful.

-- Slide the stud locator along the wall in a smooth continuous motion until the stud finder alerts you to the fact you have found a stud.
+- Slide the stud finder along the wall in a smooth continuous motion until the stud finder alerts you that you’ve found a stud.

-- With magnetic finders especially, start with a general idea where to look.
-Electrical outlets and light switches are almost always found adjacent to studs, so measure 16-inches on either side and that’s generally where you’ll find the next stud.
+- With magnetic finders especially, start with a general idea of where to look.
+Electrical outlets and light switches are almost always found adjacent to studs, so measure 16 inches on either side and that’s generally where you’ll find the next stud.

-- If you do get a hit, check other points on the wall up or down from that point to make sure you’re on a stud, not something else inside the wall.
+- If you do get a reading, check other points on the wall up or down from that point to make sure you’re on a stud, not something else inside the wall.

 Frequently Asked Questions (FAQs)